 Jingling Hanging Mittens

-Young children can practice their tracing and scissor cutting skills with this adorable winter mitten craft.
-Display these Jingling Hanging Mittens off a nail or even around a door handle and brighten up your room this winter holiday season.
+Young children can practice their tracing and scissor cutting skills with this adorable winter mitten craft that can be hung on a door knob for a jingling welcome!

 Step 1.
 Gather your supplies.

 Trace both of your child’s hands onto the card stock to form the mitten shapes.
 Add some space at the bottom of the hands as shown.
 Cut out the mittens.
 Tip: cutting along a outlined shape is a great skill to practice with younger, preschool aged children!

 Cut the White Fuzzy Sticks and Red Fuzzy Sticks into small pieces.
 Note: some will cover the main area of the mitten and some smaller pieces will be needed to cover the thumb.
 Tip: This step is best to be done by an adult or older child.

 Add glue to the mittens and place Fuzzy Sticks in place to cover as shown.

 Punch (4) holes in the bottom of the mitten.